rubixchain/learn/docs/developer-guides/smart-contracts/examples.md

 ### 7. Execute the Smart Contract

 Now execute the contract with "Red" as a vote.
-Execution uses the **same** `/rubix/v1/tx` endpoint as deployment — only the `data` differs.
+Execution uses the **same** `/rubix/v1/tx` endpoint as deployment.
+Only the `data` differs.

 ```bash
 curl -X POST 'http://localhost:20000/rubix/v1/tx' \